NESCent/popgenInfo/README.md

-# Population Genetics in R | Resources for users and developpeers
+# Population Genetics in R | Resources for users and developers

 Executable vignettes for population genetics workflows in R